Boonstra/Slideshow/readme.txt

 *	Fixed: A bug that caused the previous slide button and the navigation bullets to malfunction on "Cross Fade" setting.
 *   Fixed: Slideshow container calculation now uses the JavaScript round function instead of the floor function.
 *	Fixed: Separated assignment of $sessionID and increment of SlideshowPlugin::$sessionCounter.
-*   Added Norwegian translation by A. Nonymous.
+*   Added Norwegian translation.
-*   Updated Persian translation by W3Design.
+*   Updated Persian translation, thanks to W3Design.
-*   Updated German translation by A. Nonymous.
+*   Updated German translation.
-*	Updated Brazilian Portuguese translation by A. Nonymous.
+*	Updated Brazilian Portuguese translation.

 = 2.2.21 =
 *	Compatible with WordPress 3.9.